KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/taskflow.md

 ## Adding data at runtime with Template Engine

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;Airflow's operators have parameters that are or are not templated with the Template Engine, it will depends on each one (to check this, we need to see the docs of each operator).
+&ensp;&ensp;&ensp;&ensp;Airflow's operators have parameters that are or are not templated with the Template Engine, it depends on each one (to check this, we need to see the docs of each operator).
 That is, by default, we are able to pass data to an operator using the jinja template only if it is able to receive that.
-Let's see an example.
 Let's see an example.
 <br>
-&ensp;&ensp;&ensp;&ensp;Let's imagine we're using the Postgres operator to make an operation in the database and we need to filter the only the data of the DagRun execution date.
+&ensp;&ensp;&ensp;&ensp;Let's imagine we're using the Postgres operator to make an operation in the database and we need to filter only the data of the DagRun execution date.
 Well, the referred operator allows us to do this:
 </p>

 ```python